 - NIST published an Information Technology Laboratory (ITL) bulletin in July 2012 which includes general practices to consider.

 Installation of the trusted root certificate and intermediate certificates is dependent upon operating systems and applications.
 Instructions for downloading are at the end of this page.

 Revocation is the process and technology to identify a certificate as no longer valid - to tell computers and applications “do not trust this certificate anymore.”

 PIV credential certificates will be revoked when a user terminates employment or a contract with an agency, is issued a new credential, is issued an updated PIV credential, or has a lost, stolen or damaged PIV credential.
-The revocation of PIV credential certificates occurs with the PIV credential issuer and certificate authority.
+The revocation of PIV credential certificates occurs with the PIV credential issuer and certification authority.